 Mind the gap: Soft Skills and Data

-Having a digital offering, a well-set IT backbone that cover the core operations with excellence will never really be sustainable without a cultural shift that change not only the performance but especially behaviors of employees, inside and outside of the office.
+Having a digital offering, and a well-set IT backbone that covers the core operations with excellence will never really be sustainable without a cultural shift that changes not only the performance but especially the behaviors of employees, inside and outside of the office.

-Ironically senior managers do not realize that combination of old behaviors with new ways of working are always surprised to see incompatibilities when it come to elaborate a concrete action plan for system integration.
+Ironically senior managers do not realize that the combination of old behaviors with new ways of working are always surprised to see incompatibilities when it come to elaborating a concrete action plan for system integration.

-Senior managers, sometime tech averse and fan of micromanagement should be the first relay of propagation of the change.
-At the bottom, millennials remain confused or frustrated, following orders seeking purposes.
+Senior managers, sometime tech-averse and fans of micromanagement should be the first relay of propagation of the change.
+At the bottom, millennials remain confused or frustrated, following orders and seeking purposes.

-Balance between seeding cultural change and reaching company’s goal imply methodology and continuous effort.
-Values, guidelines and a set of behaviors to conduct the day to day job have to be shared and embraced by everyone.
+The balance between seeding cultural change and reaching the company’s goal implies methodology and continuous effort.
+Values, guidelines and a set of behaviors to conduct the day-to-day job have to be shared and embraced by everyone.

 The reluctant ones refusing the change are the long-term seed of the transformation failures.
-Not willing to realize and neglecting those aspects will just doom an organization at the end, no matter how long it existed.
-On the contrary, companies that made breakthrough tend to maximize financial performance.
+Not being willing to realize and neglect those aspects will just doom an organization at the end, no matter how long it existed.
+On the contrary, companies that made breakthroughs tend to maximize financial performance.

 Why startups have an edge with a digital culture?

-Having issue to recruit?
-Did you know that a reputation for digital breakthrough attracts talent like a magnet?
-Young professionals aspiring to be creative, making an impact in a healthy work environment where collaboration fostering trust, where they can be autonomous and make decision on spot with the customer in mind and challenging status quo.
+HHave issues recruiting?
+Did you know that a reputation for digital breakthroughs attracts talent like a magnet?
+Young professionals aspiring to be creative, making an impact in a healthy work environment where collaboration fosters trust, where they can be autonomous and make decisions on the spot with the customer in mind, and challenge the status quo.

 Those talents are in a world with high demand and short supply and their number choice would be to join an ideally a Digital Titan like Amazon, Google, Alibaba or Tencent.